Off Campus Courses (Non PAUSD)

 There are two options for obtaining an unofficial transcript:

-- Two: Request an (unofficial/view only) transcript through Parchment.
+- Request an (unofficial/view only) transcript through Parchment.
 Note that there is a processing time for transcripts to be approved, therefore be sure you leave enough time for that to happen.
 (We recommend around one week lead time.)
 Option two can be used during the school year and summer months when school is not in session.

 I need to obtain an official transcript.
 How do I do that?